 Concussion is characterized by a brief period of unresponsiveness or loss of consciousness, disturbances in vision and/or balance, confusion, and short-term memory loss.
 Although concussions are not life threatening, any head injury can cause serious complications (e.g., bleeding or swelling in the brain) and can have long-term effects on health.

 The brain controls all body functions and processes.
 It is located inside the skull (cranium) and is surrounded by cerebrospinal fluid (CSF), which cushions and helps to protect the brain.
 Concussion occurs when a blow, jolt, or other type of impact forces the brain against the skull and causes an injury that briefly impairs brain function.

 Types of Concussion

 Concussions can be categorized as simple or complex.
 Simple concussions, which are mild and relatively common in children and adolescents, gradually resolve within a week to 10 days.
-As long as the child does not sustain another head injury, mild concussions usually do not result in complications or long-term health risks.
+As long as another head injury is not sustained, mild concussions usually do not result in complications or long-term health risks.